-The Evacuation Ski Pad is designed for use in confined areas, where space is limited, such as hospital wards, nursing homes, buildings with narrow staircases, escape routes, corridors or single width fire doors.
-The Evac Ski Pad has evolved from the Evac Ski Sheet; which remain in place, attached unobtrusively under a patients/residents mattress at all times.
+The Evacuation Ski Pad was designed for use in confined areas, where space is limited, such as hospital wards, nursing homes, buildings with narrow staircases, escape routes, corridors or single width fire doors.
+The Evacuation Ski Pad has evolved from the Ski Evacuation Sheet; which remain in place, attached unobtrusively under a patients/residents mattress at all times.

-The patient/resident who would require assistance during an evacuation should have a Personal Emergency Evacuation Plan (PEEPS) in place, this should be considered and equipment assessed in line with the requirements of a PEEP.
+The patient/resident who would require assistance during an evacuation should have a Personal Emergency Evacuation Plan (PEEPS) in place, the use of an Evacuation Ski Pad should be considered and equipment assessed in line with the requirements of a PEEP.

 A product information video is available below; it is not intended to be a substitute for training as no video can correct handling errors or bad habits.
 Certified training is available on this product Evacuation Aid Training Course.